Nutrition

 Crust

 - TVP – Textured Vegetable Protein – this is a shelf-stable protein source used in a lot of vegan cooking.
 It’s just de-fatted soy flour!
 It can be found in most stores near the gluten-free flour options, and you can also buy it online.
 In most recipes, you’ll see it re-hydrated, but we will be using it dry here!
+You can also swap this for textured pea protein!

 - Ground flax seed – this is my favorite vegan egg replacement; it seems to keep the crust together really well in this recipe.
 You can find ground flax at most stores and also purchase it online.